 This course provides students with an understanding of the various materials used in the operation of a nuclear power plant.
-Students will discuss functions and construction of fission product herrises materials used in the operation of a nuclear power plant.
 Students will discuss functions and construction of fission product barriers including practical application of the concepts of defense in depth and redundancy and the roles of the various employees in reactor safety.
 It also covers basic information about major industry operating experience including Three Mile Island and the Chernobyl Nuclear Power Plant accident.
 These courses support the Uniform Curriculum Guide for Nuclear Power Programs.